 Another photographer shared her camera strap was a Fotostrap and I immediately looked into it.
 These are canvas straps that come in so many colors and prints that there is sure to be one to fit your style.
 You can even have the strap customized with your name or logo.
 (Neyssa Lee Photography was too long so my husband just had “Neyssa Lee” put onto mine when he purchased one for my birthday one year.)

 I have used the Fotostrap as a professional photographer, and a mom chasing my kids with my camera for several years now.
 This is both a comfortable camera strap, and one that is very durable.

 I used a scarf-style camera strap for years and years and loved it.
 It is the most comfortable of the straps I’m sharing today.
 I purchased mine so long ago at a little Etsy shop I can’t remember.
 But you can find them almost anywhere nowadays if you search on Google.

 These straps are washable, which is a good perk for fabric.
 However, they can also show wear and tear a bit faster since they are a softer fabric.

 Honorable Mention: Peak Design Slide Camera Strap

-I had the Peak Design Slide camera strap for a while as well.
-I loved how durable it felt and it was much more comfortable than the traditional camera strap.
-It was easy to “slide” the camera around from back to front when wearing cross body all while feeling my camera was secure in any position.
+I actually use the Peak Design Slide camera strap.
+I loved how durable it feels and it was much more comfortable than the traditional camera strap.
+It is easy to “slide” the camera around from back to front when wearing a cross body all while feeling my camera was secure in any position.